braiddynamics/qbd-portal/docs/01-foundations/02-axioms.md

 :::note[**Inadequacy of Local Axioms**]

 The effective influence relation [(§2.6.1)](#2.6.1) stands defined through simple paths of length at least 2 with strictly increasing timestamps.
 This strictness is a necessity proven against non-decreasing allowances, which we show invite symmetric dependencies [(§2.6.3)](#2.6.3) that would destroy the causal order.
-Yet, under Axioms 1 and 2 alone, this relation falters irreflexively in the 3-cycle [(§2.6.4)](#2.6.4), where the quantum's closure loops back as v \le v.
-It also falters asymmetrically in timestamped 4- and 5-cycles [(§2.6.5)](#2.6.5), where subpaths enable u \le v and v \le u without overlap.
+Yet, under Axioms 1 and 2 alone, this relation falters irreflexively in the 3-cycle [(§2.6.4)](#2.6.4), where the quantum's closure loops back as $v \le v$.
+It also falters asymmetrically in timestamped 4- and 5-cycles [(§2.6.5)](#2.6.5), where subpaths enable $u \le v$ and $v \le u$ without overlap.

 Physically, these failures mean that mediated causality can recirculate, turning forward chains into hidden engines of stasis or reversal.
 The arrow of time bends into a circle.
 The diagnosis clarifies the limit of our current toolkit: local primitives seed structure but breed emergent loops that are blind to their own closure, eroding the partial order essential to becoming.
 Enforcement thus requires preemptive global prophylaxis, a demand met in the axiom on acyclic effective causality, where thermodynamics routes the fix through local sieves to prevent the universe from eating its own tail.
 :::